Rush Lake, Minnesota, USA

 - Northern Pike

-Rush Lake MN Statistics & Helpful Links
+Rush Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Not Dammed